tones/gallery/README.md

 ## Ruminations

   * It's a fun refresher to write client-side javascript with no framework or third-party libraries!
   * I make heavy use of global variables, in the form of `window` properties.
 This was a tricky architectural decision.
-It would make these functions difficult to write tests for, and it muddies the separation of responsibilities between the Gallery and API concerns.
-A more scalable and robust approach might have been to pass a state object between the functions, or to adopt an OOP approach and store variables in `Gallery` and `API` objects.
+It would make the app difficult to write tests for, and it muddies the separation of responsibilities between the Gallery and API concerns.
+A more scalable and robust solution might have been to pass a state object between the functions, or to adopt an object-oriented approach by storing variables and functions in `Gallery` and `API` objects.
 But, seeing as we're building a small app with a short lifespan and no proscriptive framework, I decided globals were a reasonable shortcut.

 ## Scope and Assumptions